How Kenya Import Duty Works

 2. Hire a licensed clearing agent unless you want to learn the iCMS system yourself.
 Most importers use agents.
 Their fee runs between KES 15,000 and KES 50,000 depending on shipment complexity.

 4. Submit the Import Declaration Form (IDF) through iCMS before shipment or upon arrival.
-Pay the 3.5% IDF fee.
+Confirm the assessed IDF, RDL, duty, excise, and VAT before payment.

 5. Submit the customs entry once goods arrive.
-Your clearing agent handles this, attaching the commercial invoice, bill of lading, packing list, and PVCoC certificate.
+Your clearing agent handles this, attaching the commercial invoice, bill of lading, packing list, and Certificate of Conformity or exemption document where required.

 6. Pay all duties and VAT through the KRA payment portal.
 You'll get a release order once payment clears.